-Have you developed an MVP but not sure what to do next?
-Have you put it in the hands of innovators or early adopters to improve or even market your product?
-The problem is that you’re not sure what’s next or what comes after a Minimum Viable Product (MVP).
+Have you developed an MVP but not sure what project to focus on next, how to go to market, or what the next step is?
+Have you put it in the hands of innovators to improve or even market your product?
+The problem is that you’re not sure what’s next or what comes after Minimum Viable Product (MVP).

 The MMP is the first ‘real’ version of your product that can actually solve users’ problems with a limited number of features.